Home > How to Tips

 It is also possible that your external hard drive is full.
 So, when you put the large files and folders into it, a prohibitory symbol shows up to indicate that you can't do that.

 You can open the Apple menu > About This Mac and select the Storage tab to check the capacity usage of the external hard drive.
-If the disk is full, you can delete the useless files on your Mac to make room for the files you prepare to add to.
+If the disk is full, you can delete the useless files on your Mac to make room for the files you prepare to add.

-Note: If you can't copy files on Mac due to the space shortage error, check out this guide: Error: Not Enough Disk Space to Copy on Mac (USB)?
+Note: If you can't copy files to external hard drives on Mac due to the space shortage error, check out this guide: Error: Not Enough Disk Space to Copy on Mac (USB)?
 Fixed.

 check storage space of the external hard drive